sumeet-design/webscraping_documentation/README.md

 # Hospital Project Documentation

-Certainly!
-Here's the improved statement:

 This repository contains documentation for the hospital project, which involves extracting hospital and doctor details using web scraping.
-For demonstration purposes, a Python script `dump_helium.py` has been added to scrape data from a sample website. .
+For demonstration purposes, a Python script `dump_helium.py` has been added to scrape data from a sample website.
 The repository also includes a folder named `data` which contains the expected output format for hospitals and doctors details in xlsx."

 ## Getting Started